jacobfinkx/jacobfinkx/README.md

 ## Hi there, I'm Jacob 👋

-I'm an aspiring data analyst with experience in R, Python, SQL, and econometric modeling.
+I'm an aspiring data analyst with experience in Python, SQL, Power BI, and econometric modeling.
 I enjoy turning messy data into clear insights

 🎓 BBA in Economics